 STEP 2 :: DETERMINE YOUR AFFORDABILITY

-If you plan to put 20% down on a Napa home, lenders will generally recommend that property cost no more than 3-5x your annual income.
+If you plan to put 20% down on a home, lenders will generally recommend that property cost no more than 3-5x your annual income.
 They also take into account your Debt-To-Income ratio, which should be no more than 43%.
 Your debt-to-income ratio is all your monthly debt payments divided by your gross monthly income.
 This number is one way that lenders measure your ability to manage repaying the money you have borrowed.
 To calculate your debt-to-income ratio, add up all your monthly debt payments and divide them by your gross monthly income.
 Your gross monthly income is generally the amount of money you have earned before your taxes and other deductions are taken out.
 For example, if you pay $1500 a month for your mortgage and another $100 a month for an auto loan and $400 a month for the rest of your debts, your monthly debt payments are $2,000. ($1500 + $100 + $400 = $2,000.)
 If your gross monthly income is $6,000, then your debt-to-income ratio is 33 percent. ($2,000 is 33% of $6,000.)
-After you’ve gotten an idea of where you stand, the best way to find out how much you can actually spend is to get prequalified for a mortgage.
+After you’ve gotten an idea of where you stand, the best way to find out how much you can actually spend is to get prequalified for a mortgage to purchase real estate.

 STEP 3 :: FIND A LENDER